 3. Epic Content Marketing

-Written by content marketing expert (and fellow Clevelander) Joe Pulizzi, Epic Content Marketing takes you through the process of developing stories that inform, entertain and compel customers to act—without actually telling them to.
-The book is an excellent primer on the practice of content marketing, with the key takeaway being, “Your customers don’t care about you, your products or your services.
+Written by content marketing expert (and fellow Clevelander) Joe Pulizzi, Epic Content Marketing takes you through the process of developing stories that inform, entertain and compel customers to act—without actually telling them.
+The book is an excellent primer on the practice of content marketing, with the key takeaway being: “Your customers don’t care about you, your products or your services.
 They care about themselves.”
 It’s a harsh reality, but one that marketers need to recognize to forge stronger relationships with their target audiences.